ESHcker/python/README.md

 # python
-Repository where contains projects and exercises using python
+Repository containing projects and exercises using python